Lambda deployment packages

 A .zip file archive includes your application code and its dependencies.
 When you author functions using the Lambda console or a toolkit, Lambda automatically creates a .zip file archive of your code.

 When you create functions with the Lambda API, command line tools, or the Amazon SDKs, you must create a deployment package.
-You also must create a deployment package if your function uses a compiled language, or to add dependencies to your function.
-To deploy your function's code, you upload the deployment package from Amazon Simple Storage Service (Amazon S3) or your local machine.
+You must also create a deployment package if your function uses a compiled language, or to add dependencies to your function.
+To deploy your function's code, upload the deployment package from Amazon Simple Storage Service (Amazon S3) or your local machine.

 You can upload a .zip file as your deployment package using the Lambda console, Amazon Command Line Interface (Amazon CLI), or to an Amazon Simple Storage Service (Amazon S3) bucket.